|My Favourite Planet > English > |

 My Favourite Planet goes to Athens

-December 2011 The My Favourite Planet guide to Athens is launched this month with
+December 2011 The My Favourite Planet guide to Athens is launched this month

-as articles about the history of the ancient citadel.
+as well as articles about the history of the ancient citadel.

 The gallery will be expanded over time, and will be joined by further gallery guides